Coping with Depression

 The collapsed wall of prior coping has to be examined brick by brick.
 The fears, hurts, emotional traumas, feeling of hopelessness and self-worth etc. all those things are considered and where appropriate challenged.

 Accepting that your depression cannot be ignored and that it was a unconscious strategy to protect yourself from external threats is an important step.
-As the treads of individual issues are followed to their source new ways of relating and responding are formed.
+As the threads of individual issues are followed to their source new ways of relating and responding are formed.

 Slowly the emotional weight reduces; energy and optimism return.
 Frequently it is two steps forward and one step back.
 This can be frustrating but over time the depression typically reduces and lifts.